PepaAp/Super-Cactus/README.md

-Super Cactus Bros
+Super Cactus Bros<br />
 Super Cactus Bros is a 2d game ispired by Super Mario Bros.
 The whole game is made in pure JavaScript, HTML and CSS.
-It is a project started for learning JS and became a part of my school halfyear project.
+It is a project started for learning JS and became a part of my school halfyear project.<br />

 Controls<br />
 To move you can use WSAD, arrowkeys and space for jumping. <br />